-- 1. Be sure to turn off the projector and unplug it from power source. - 2.
-Remove the screws that secure the dust filter cover. - 3.
-Remove the filter from the projector. - 4.
-Use a small vacuum cleaner or a soft brush to sweep the dust on the filter away. - 5.
-Re-install the dust filter.
+- 1. Be sure to turn off the projector and unplug it from power source. - Loosen the screw the secures the dust filter. - 3.
+Use a small vacuum cleaner or a soft brush to sweep the dust on the filter away. - Re-install the dust filter.